-- Will I have to hire a lawyer?
+- Will I have to hire a car accident lawyer?

 All of the uncertainty around a hit-and-run only adds to the frustration that comes with being in a car wreck.
 So how can you hold someone accountable if you don’t know who they are?
 You may have more options than you think in South Carolina.
-I put together the following list of things you should know about these types of accidents to make the situation less daunting.
+I put together the following list of things victims should know about hit-and-run accidents to make the situation less daunting.